 Poet, Cui Tu (born 854) gives us his thoughts of travel in a distant land, far from family and home.

-The road to Ba is a long, long, long way
+The road to Ba is a long, long way

 Still, I am making this fearful journey of ten thousand li

-At night in the melting snow beneath the jagged mountains
+In the melting snow beneath the jagged mountains at night

-Gradually growing more distant from family and friends
+Alone, gradually growing distant from family and friends